awesome-soft/awesome-devops/README.md

 * [Pendo](https://www.pendo.io/) - Pendo helps product teams understand and guide users to create product experiences that customers love.
 * [Vagrant](https://www.vagrantup.com/) - Vagrant enables users to create and configure lightweight, reproducible, and portable development environments.
 * [PagerDuty](https://www.pagerduty.com/) - PagerDuty is a cloud computing company that produces a SaaS incident response platform for IT departments.
-* [Supervisor](http://supervisord.org/) - Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
 * [Juju](https://jujucharms.com/) - Juju is an open source, application and service modelling tool from Ubuntu that helps you deploy, manage and scale your applications on any cloud.
 * [Trello](https://trello.com/) -  Infinitely flexible.
 Incredibly easy to use.
 Great mobile apps.
 It's free.
 Trello keeps track of everything, from the big picture to the minute details.
 * [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) - PHP_CodeSniffer is a set of two PHP scripts; the main phpcs script that tokenizes PHP, JavaScript and CSS files to detect violations of a defined coding standard, and a second phpcbf script to automatically correct coding standard violations.